Interview – With Depardieu, Leconte’s “Maigret” is more perfect than the crime

 In the comics, we learn that you had gone on an adaptation of… Tintin, “Les bijoux de la Castafiore”, does it still hold?

 No, that won’t happen.
 All the film adaptation rights to Tintin have been purchased by Paramount.
-I knew that, but I was hoping I could squeeze “The Jewels…” out of the deal, because I was planning on making it a movie with actors, not like Spielberg’s “The Secret of the Unicorn.”
-I even went so far as to write to the latter to ask him for help, but he replied that he couldn’t do anything, only Paramount has the power.
+I knew that, but I was hoping I might squeeze “The Jewels…” out of the deal, because I was planning on making it a movie with actors, not like Spielberg’s “The Secret of the Unicorn.”
+I even went so far as to write to the latter to ask him for help, but he replied that he mightn’t do anything, only Paramount has the power.
 Never mind.

 What’s the 17th time it’s been?
-During one of the last broadcasts, my wife said to me: “Hey, could we watch it?”.
+During one of the last broadcasts, my wife said to me: “Hey, might we watch it?”.
 I said no thank you, I’m going to the next room.
 After a while, I hear her laugh out loud, I come back and ask her if she changed the channel: “No, but it’s really too hilarious”.
-I don’t really like seeing my films again, but I sat down next to her, in front of the “Bronzés”.
+I don’t really like seeing my films once more, but I sat down next to her, in front of the “Bronzés”.
 And I laughed!
 It’s true that it’s funny.

 “Maigret”, by Patrice Leconte, with Gérard Depardieu Theatrical release on February 23, from 12 years old, 90 minutes.